chrisrutte/crass/readme.md

 # crass: quickly change your Google Sheet into a database
-Crass is quick way to change your Google Sheet into a safe, writable and readable database that can be accessed via the browser.
+Crass is quick way to change your Google Sheet into a safe, writable and readable (CRUD) database that can be accessed via the browser.
 Crass uses Google Apps Script.

-With this in place you can avoid people making changes in your sheet that don't meet your requirements :)
+This is an easy way to move your Google Sheet more towards a database, benefits of this:
+* the input can be validated and transformed in any desired way
+* default values can be set
+* avoids accidentally removing of data
+* enforces required fields on new entries
+* ability to easily setup notifications if specific fields are changed

 # Installation